vrhovnik/azure-monitor-automation-wth/docs/01-move-to-IaaS-Azure.md

 3. deploy workloads and expose them to internet (port 443 and 80) via FQDN prefix **customername-wth-europe**
 4. make sure when you change the scripts in folder [IaC](../scripts/IaC) **ALL** customer needs to be updated.
 Provide as well a way to **manually** update specific customer.
 5. provide a way to deploy solution **ONLY** if validation of resource creation pass as an success.
-6. execute health report to see if the solution is responding with 200 OK (calling get request FQDN/health will give you information about health status)
+6. execute health report check to see if the solution is responding with 200 OK (calling get request FQDN/health will give you information about health status)

 Script to install the software is available below: